Perisylvian syndrome: Inside-out dissection

 Following this, another dissection of the outside sylvian membrane occurs to expose the compartment, then dissection of deep arachnoid bands, mainly brain tissue to brain and artery connection to brain tissue.

 Lastly, in the deepest compartment, the M2 artery segment must be identified, located deeply on lateral insular surface.

 Cysts

 Options for treatment and management may include conservative and surgical alternatives such as endoscopies, microsurgical craniotomy, and shunting.
 Neuroendoscopic fenestration is best initial procedure for middle cranial fossa arachnoid cysts.

 Medication

 While medication cannot treat the condition, it may treat some associated symptoms:

-One woman with bilateral Perisylvian Syndrome was treated for her epilepsy with lamotrigine and oxcarbazepine and was in remission for 8 years.
-When reappeared, treatment included LTG and levetiracetam, and resulted in significant clinical improvement.
+One woman with bilateral Perisylvian syndrome was treated for her epilepsy with lamotrigine and oxcarbazepine and was in remission for eight years.
+When the condition reappeared, treatment included lamotrigine and levetiracetam, and resulted in significant clinical improvement.

 Epidemiology

 With the condition occurring sporadically, there is minimal linkage to explore populations at risk.
 However, some studies report that Perisylvian syndrome may be genetically linked, as it may be passed from parent to child as some families may have many affected members.
 It is unknown whether this is autosomal recessive, dominant, or X-linked.
 Some studies also suggest that those who have had previous significant head trauma may be at risk.